How Long Should You Keep Tax Records?

 Tax records include any records relevant to your taxes, including any prior tax returns, receipts, canceled checks, health insurance documentation, and other documents that support an item of income, a deduction, a credit appearing on your tax return, or a payment of taxes for the return.

 It is not enough to just claim certain credits and deductions, you need to provide documentation as proof.
 Without valid proof, the IRS may revoke certain deductions or credits, causing you to end up owing on your tax return.
 If the IRS also finds negligence or improper record keeping, they may impose fines and penalties for failing to maintain proper records.
 In addition, improper record keeping can result in denied deductions and credits.

 What tax records should I keep?

-You need records to properly prepare your tax return and get the credits and deductions you deserve.
-You should keep your prior tax returns, including your W-2s, receipts, canceled checks, mileage logs, expenses tracking, employer reimbursement statements, bank statements, photos and any other document that relates to a potential credit or deduction on your taxes.
-A good rule of thumb is to include at least two verifiable forms of proof from separate sources for each type of deduction or credit you’re looking to claim (for example a mileage log and gas/mechanic receipts when claiming mileage).
+You need records to properly prepare your tax return and get the credits and deductions to which you are entitled.
+You should keep your prior tax returns, including your W-2s, receipts, canceled checks, mileage logs, expenses tracking, employer reimbursement statements, bank statements, photos, and any other document that relates to a potential credit or deduction on your taxes.
+A good rule of thumb is to include at least two verifiable forms of proof from separate sources for each type of deduction or credit you’re looking to claim (for example a mileage log and gas receipts when claiming mileage).

 There are lots of ways to keep documentation organized and secure: